Tbaut/Secret-Store-Tutorial-files/no-permissioning-contract/Readme.md

-Set of files used in Parity Secret Store tutorial Step 1 to 3 (without permissionning contract)
+Set of files used in [Parity Ethereum Secret Store tutorial](https://wiki.parity.io/Secret-Store-Tutorial-overview) Step 1 to 3 (without permissionning contract)